ArjunaCluster/ArjunaUsers/getting_started/srun.md

 ## `srun`: Submitting Jobs to the Slurm Workload Manager

-`srun` is a command-line tool used for submitting jobs to the Slurm workload manager, offering a wide range of options for customizing job submission, and essentially letting you run parallel jobs on a cluster managed by Slurm.
+[`srun`](https://slurm.schedmd.com/srun.html) is a command-line tool used for submitting jobs to the Slurm workload manager, offering a wide range of options for customizing job submission, and essentially letting you run parallel jobs on a cluster managed by [Slurm](./slurm_intro.md).

-You can find more information about Slurm [here](https://arjunacluster.github.io/ArjunaUsers/getting_started/slurm_intro.html)

 ### `srun` examples